differentsyntax/wordle-ui/README.md

 A React-based user interface for playing a Wordle-like game.
 This project provides a visually engaging and interactive frontend to guess words and track feedback based on user inputs.

 <img width="620" alt="Screenshot 2024-12-15 at 4 00 23 PM" src="https://github.com/user-attachments/assets/fa753ba6-fd46-4f0b-b227-23c8aa460366" />

 ---

 ## Features

 - **Dynamic Word Length Selection:** Choose the word length before starting a new game.
-- **Real-time Feedback:** Color-coded feedback for each guess, indicating correctness, incorrect placement, or incorrect letters.
+- **Real-time validity:** Color-coded validity for each guess, indicating correctness, incorrect placement, or incorrect letters.
 - **Game Status Indicators:** Clear messaging for game outcomes (win or lose).
 - **Responsive Design:** Optimized for desktop and mobile devices.
 - **Spinner Animation:** Indicates loading states during game setup or guess submissions.